tigoe/mqtt-examples/readme.md

 There is a [p5.js-based client with QR code](MqttWithQRCode) as well.
 It generates its URL in a QR code, to make it easy to pass from one phone to another.
 It works with [this Philips Hue client](MqttLightControl), which sends HTTP messages to a local Philips Hue hub to control Hue lights.

+## Node.js Clients

+There are two clients built in node.js in this repository, [MqttNodeClient](MqttNodeClient) which is a basic example of how to make a client with the [node.js MQTT library](https://www.npmjs.com/package/mqtt).
+It sends a reading every few seconds, and subscribes to a topic called `lights`.
+It will work with the light control examples above.
+The other, [MqttNodeClientSerial](MqttNodeClientSerial) is similar, but it uses the node serialport library from [serialport.io](https://serialport.io/docs) to connect MQTT to serial in and out.

 ## MQTT Brokers

 There are a number of MQTT brokers you can use, the most popular is [mosquitto](http://mosquitto.org/).
 You can run mosquitto on your own computer or server, or you can use [test.mosquitto.org](https://test.mosquitto.org/) as a test broker.
 The instructions and port numbers for the various ways of reaching it are listed on [test.mosquitto.org](https://test.mosquitto.org).